Educational Therapy Evaluations

 2. Assessment sessions

-- 3 hours generally needed, conducted over 2-3 meetings
+- 3 hours generally needed

 - Includes both formal (standardized) assessments and informal assessments to evaluate the student’s knowledge, abilities, and skills.

 3. Analysis of findings and development of Instructional Plan

 - Educational Therapy Report provided to parents includes assessment results, interpretations, and specific instructional recommendations.
 Report is appropriate for use in schools or other student services settings.